 The recent move of AT&T to acquire T-Mobile U.S. was an inevitable consequence of the evolution of the wireless space from simple voice services to data services.
+As networks evolve to become end-to-end IP, and more consumers switch from feature phones to smartphones, networks are being challenged to provide unprecedented amounts of throughput.
+All of this requires massive reconfigurations and wireless network upgrades.

 ... if AT&T's 4G LTE rolls out and is anything less than perfect, there will be a rush to the exits, and Verizon and Sprint will benefit.